 By Donna Thomson

-Recently, I had a conversation with our family’s doctor.
+Recently I had a conversation with our GP.
 “Why do you take all the complex patients?”
 I asked.
-“You’re amazing—I’ve heard you advocating on the phone for frail seniors who have no one else.
-And when other GPs turned our family down because our son Nick is too complex, you said ‘yes.’
-Why did you say yes when other doctors said no?”
+“I’ve heard you advocating for frail seniors who have no one and when other GPs turned our family down because our son is too complex, you said YES.
+Why do you say yes when others say no?”
 He shrugged.
-“I’m ok with uncertainty, I guess.”
+“I’m OK with uncertainty, I guess.”
 I could have hugged him.

 I’ve been thinking a lot about that conversation and my own feelings about uncertainty.
 To be honest, I hate it.
 In the driver’s seat is where I want to be and, if others are driving, I want them to handle the wheel my way.
 In caregiving, we want to be in control, especially when talking long-term care, where care is given and received continually over time.
 I’m talking about the voice in my caregiving head that says, “This is the way the care must be done.”

 I am guilty.
 I admit it—I have suffered the anxiety of being a caregiving perfectionist trying to take strict command and morph the uncontrollable in the midst of my son’s and my mom’s volatile health-care needs.
 It didn’t work.

 I’ve learned the hard way that letting go and making peace with uncertainty is the key to feeling relaxed, even happy.
 It doesn’t mean giving up excellence in caregiving, but it does mean accepting these random and unknown elements.